The Road to Kilmanagh

 Kilmanagh is a place stuck in lore and time.
 In the Spring of 1891, then this western Huron County village hosted a grist mill or two general stores, a blacksmith shop, and two or three saloons.
 When these shots were taken only a couple relics of the village remain.
 The aging general store, a 1940’s service station, and a closed liquor store.
 It is an interesting stop on your way to north to Bay Port or Caseville.
 If you stop treat it respectfully as it’s literally a museum exposed to the elements.

 Walk among its ruins.
 Snapshots and hopefully write a few words on your find.
-The general’s store is what takes your attention first.
+The general store is what takes your attention first.
 There is beauty in the decay.

 Kilmanagh: An Artist Delight and Hopeful Restoration

 In 2017 the owners of the Kilmanagh General Store began restoration work.
-Visit our Save the Store page for more information on how you can help save this relic of the past.
-Visit the Kilmanagh Store Facebook Page and check out the progress of the restoration efforts.
+Which is a hopeful sign.
+Visit our Save the Store page for more information on how you can help save the Kilamanagh General Store.
+You can also visit the Kilmanagh General Store Facebook Page and check out the progress of the restoration efforts.

 - Pinnebog – Center of the Known Universe

 - The Pinnebog General Store – Gone But Not Forgotten